Pre-Collegiate Summer Scholars Program

 What do students in the program do?

-Students participating in the program are enrolled into PSSP summer session courses such as writing, math, and other content-based courses to prepare them for their first semester at Cornell.
+Students in the program typically take three courses.
+All students will take the popular Strategies in College Success course.
+The other two courses will be in such subjects as writing, math, economics, and chemistry.
 Specific courses for each student will be determined in advance by the student’s college advising team.
-The courses selected for students are designed to build a foundation for their success at Cornell and will depend on their planned course of study.
+The courses selected are designed to prepare students for their first-semester courses at Cornell and will depend on a student’s planned course of study.
 During the program, students meet with their advisors to discuss progress and to plan future course schedules.
 In addition, students are involved in workshops, guest lectures, and a variety of social and cultural activities.

 What are the costs?